sohaveaniceday/wdi-project-2/README.md

 ### Division of work

 Working in a team for the first time on the course meant we had to work together to ensure we were able to deliver the product on time.
 This involved an extensive discussion at the beginning of the project to make sure everybody was onboard with the concept and understood the tasks involved.
-We then pair coded a lot of the initial set up of the project, including initialising React and getting our components in place.
-From there we used Trello to divide up the work and to communicate when tasks had been completed.
+We then pair coded a lot of the initial set up of the project, including initialising React and getting our components in place, so we all knew how the project fitted together.
+From there onwards we used Trello to divide up the work and to communicate when tasks had been completed.
 My contribution to the project included creating the webpack, formatting the results, implementing the search form and filtering of the results to display relevant content - a tough task considering the inconsistent metadata that came with the API.